-Be careful when you are changing experiment parameters, especially the experiment key and variation keys for a running experiment.
+Be careful when you are changing experiment parameters

-DO NOT change the experiment key or variation keys unless you are making the corresponding changes in your code.
+DO NOT change to your rule unless you are making the corresponding changes in your code.
 If you use a key that is not referenced in your code, no traffic will be sent to that experiment or variation.

 To edit a flag rule: